 - Defending Property: Reasonable force or the threat of force can also be used to defend property, though this may be a weaker defence in many situations.

-The availability and strength of any defence depends entirely on the specific facts of your case.
-Our lawyers have significant experience assessing the availability and strengths of various potential defences in assaulting a peace officer cases, as well as presenting any and all available defences to the Court at trial.
+The availability and strength of any defence depend on the specific facts of your case.
+Our lawyers have significant experience assessing the availability and strengths of various potential defences in assaulting a peace officer cases, as well as presenting any and all available defences to the court at trial.
 Even if you believe that you will be found guilty, it is important that you obtain a legal opinion about defences that may be available to you.

-How can I help defend assaulting a peace officer charges in Calgary?
+How can I help defend assaulting a peace officer charges in Saskatchewan?

-If you have been charged with assaulting a peace officer in Calgary, the following can help your lawyer build a strong defence:
+If you have been charged with assaulting a peace officer in Saskatchewan, the following can help your lawyer build a strong defence:

 - Collect and maintain all documents and records about the event;